Mission, Vision and Values

-Our Vision for Educating Black Children Heading link
+Our Vision for Educating African American Children Heading link

 The Children: Our vision for educating African American children requires that we collaborate with African American communities and families.
 Our vision moreover requires that we use our collective wisdom and resources—research, practice, and community knowledge—to prepare African American children for high-level literacy and numeracy development that promotes higher education and lifelong learning, meaningful workforce participation, and equitable social change not only in their local community, but also in society at large.